vahldiek/academic-kickstart/content/publication/vahldiek-2022-words/index.md

 OS, possible hardware implications, and demonstrate their capabilities, drawbacks and requirements.
-The goal is to bring the advantages to all application workloads including legacy and memory-unsafe applications, and analyze how hardware may improve the efficiency and security""" selected = false publication = "*Workshop On Resource Disaggregation and Serverless Computing*" (WORDS)*" url_slides="" url_video = ""
+The goal is to bring the advantages to all application workloads including legacy and memory-unsafe applications, and analyze how hardware may improve the efficiency and security.""" selected = false publication = "*Workshop On Resource Disaggregation and Serverless Computing (WORDS)*" url_slides="" url_video = ""
 # projects= [""]
 awards=''
 +++